Stephen Fry: Early life and education

 Stephen John Fry was born on 24 August 1957 in the Hampstead area of London, the son of historian Marianne Eve Fry (née Neumann) and physicist and inventor Alan John Fry (1930–2019).
 He has an older brother, Roger, and a younger sister, Joanna.
 His paternal grandmother, Ella Fry (née Pring), had roots in Cheshire and Kent.
 The Fry family originates around the Shillingstone and Blandford areas of Dorset; in the early 1800s, Samuel Fry settled in Surrey, with his descendants residing in Middlesex.
-In his autobiographical writings and elsewhere, Fry has claimed relationship to the Fry family that founded the eponymous chocolate company, John Fry (one of the signatories to the death warrant for Charles I), and the cricketer C. B. Fry.
+In his autobiographical writings and elsewhere, Fry has claimed a relationship to the Fry family that founded the eponymous chocolate company, John Fry (one of the signatories to the death warrant for Charles I), and the cricketer C. B. Fry.
 Fry's mother is Jewish, but he was not brought up in a religious family.
-His maternal grandparents, Martin and Rosa Neumann, were Hungarian Jews who emigrated from Šurany (now in Slovakia) to the UK in 1927.
+His maternal grandparents, Martin and Rosa Neumann, were Hungarian Jews who emigrated from Šurany (now in Slovakia) to the UK in 1927, establishing themselves in Bury St. Edmunds.
 Rosa's parents, who originally lived in Vienna, were deported to a Nazi ghetto in Riga, where they were killed.
 His mother's aunt and cousins were sent to Auschwitz and Stutthof and never seen again.

 Fry grew up in the village of Booton, Norfolk, having moved at an early age from Chesham, Buckinghamshire, where he had attended Chesham Preparatory School.
 He briefly attended Cawston Primary School in Cawston, Norfolk, before going on to Stouts Hill Preparatory School in Uley, Gloucestershire, at the age of seven, and then to Uppingham School in Rutland, where he joined Fircroft house and was described as a "near-asthmatic genius".
 He took his O-levels in 1972 at the early age of 14 and passed all except physics, but was expelled from Uppingham half a term into the sixth form.
 Fry described himself as a "monstrous" child and wrote that he was expelled for "various misdemeanours".
 He was later dismissed from Paston School, a grant-maintained grammar school that refused to let him progress to study A-Levels.